dekts/laravel-stripe-express-connect/README.md

-# Laravel Stripe Express Tutorial
+# Laravel Stripe Express Connect
 This is a boilerplate repo showing how to use <a href='https://stripe.com/docs/connect/express-accounts'>Stripe Express Connect</a> with Laravel.

 ## Introduction